For New Students

 Fall Housing Applications:

 Fall Housing Applications are due for Returning Students by March 1.
 To apply for housing, you must be registered as full-time (12+ credits) for the following year by March 1.
-Visit the CU Intranet, look under Useful Links, then scroll down to Applications.
-You will find the Returning Student Housing Application available there.
+Visit MyCU, select Student & Financial Aid, select MyHousing.
+You will be redirected to your housing page, and you will find the Returning Student Housing Application available under the Applications link at the top of the page.

 The residence hall community is set up programmatically for traditional-age students.
 Concordia University does not offer housing in the residence halls to married students or students with families.